-Are you already working within a BIM environment or just getting to grips with early BIM implementation on your projects?
+Are you already working within a BIM environment or just getting to grips with early BIM implementation on your projects or need BIM consultant help?
 If the answer is ‘yes’, then you’ll need to know about BIM data and the COBie standard!

 Why is BIM data important?

 A recent study by the University of Florida and the Pennsylvania State University found that an ‘increase in BIM use adoption on projects did have a significant direct effect on increasing project delivery speed, facility quality and group cohesion.‘ Another study carried out by research company Dodge found that 85% of surveyed professionals within the AEC industry quoted a reduction in project costs thanks to BIM.
 There is nowadays robust evidence demonstrating the advantages of BIM.
 But if you want these advantages to materialise in your projects, you need to make sure you are using BIM data correctly.
 And this article will help you achieve just that!

 Firstly, we need to understand which different types of BIM data exist.
 This data will be contained within the Project Information Model (PIM), more commonly known as the BIM model.
 Most people think of a 3D model when they think of BIM.
 However, a PIM is much more than just a 3D model.
 The BIM data – or information – within the PIM can be classified under 3 categories:

 The geometric information refers to what most of us associate unconsciously to a BIM model, i.e. 3D models.
 It also includes other geometric data, such as 2D models and drawings.
 The geometric data is the visual part of the PIM, and maybe it’s for that reason that it’s more memorable to us.
 It plays an important part in a BIM environment, as it helps all stakeholders to understand the information and aids coordination.